vikputthiscodeongit/simple-maths-captcha/README.md

 ### `.isCaptchaInputEl(id: string)`

-Check if the provided `id` matches the `id` of a CATPCHA `<input>` element.
+Check if the provided `id` matches the `id` of a CAPTCHA `<input>` element.

 <br>

-The following methods are public but don't need to be used because they're called automatically when needed.
+The following methods are automatically called when needed.

 ### `.activate()`

-Requests a new problem, inserts it and the `<input>` for providing the answer in the DOM.
+Performs NTP sync, requests a new maths problem, inserts it and 3 `<input>`s (one of which used by the user for providing the answer) in the DOM and schedules `.deactivate()` call.

 ### `.deactivate()`